nomasystems/nbson_corpus/README.md

         {timestamp,1057940720,103957660}}],
      [{<<"date-Qg==">>,{951692044,894125578,1915751174}}]]
     ```
-  - A list of 5 proplists of 4 fields maximum each with 1 maximum level of nesting, where arrays and embeded documents should have 3 elements or fields respectively at most.
+  - A list of 5 maps of 4 fields maximum each with 1 maximum level of nesting, where arrays and embeded documents should have 3 elements or fields respectively at most.
     ```erl
     5> nbson_corpus:generate(5, #{max_fields => 4, max_depth => 1, max_in_count => 3}).
     [[{<<"date-Hdc=">>,{52443542,1746558407,1653013798}},